tsujamin/digi-approval/design/design.md

     + *Stakeholder interest*: SSICT is responsible for the servers that the code would run on if the POC is converted to a full system.
 At this stage, none of the code runs on SSICT servers.
     + *Communication strategy*: SSICT's requirements are represented by their standards document.
 The solution is designed to comply with these standards.
 There is no ongoing communications planned with SSICT at this point.

++ **Other Agencies**:
+    + *Stakeholder Interest*: The permit approval process involves several government agencies, including the **Emergency Services Agency**, the **Australian Federal Police**, the **ACT Insurance Authority** and the **Environment Protection Authority**.
+Each agency is responsible for ensuring that applications meet the relevant requirements within the agency's areas of interest.
+Each agency has its own policies, procedures and systems for handling applications.
+    + *Communication Strategy*: These agency's interestes have been accounted for in the system design.
+Provision has been made for agencies to communicate effectively with TAMS staff and customers, whether they choose to adopt the system or remain with existing processes and systems (see the Technical Brief for more details).
+There is no ongoing communications planned with these agencies at this point.

 # Risk Management #

 At this stage, the output is a proof of concept leading to an outcome of informed decision making.